What Makes a Leader? Daniel Goldman

 “There’s data, for example, from the Esade Business School in Spain that shows that managers with that ability in cognitive empathy get better than expected performances from their reports.
 Interestingly, executives with the real cognitive understanding also do better in foreign postings because they can ‘get’ the other culture and respond to people in a way they can understand.”

-The second kind of empathy is emotional empathy, says Goleman.
+Goleman says the second kind of empathy is emotional empathy.
 “Emotional empathy is about feeling wit.
 This is an unconscious ability.
 It has to do with a brain system called mirror neurons that tune into the person we’re with and activate in our brain what they’re feeling, what they’re doing, and what they’re intending.
 So we get a clear sense of what’s happening with the other person.
 This creates chemistry, and you need that for any interaction.”

 The third kind of empathy is an empathic concern, Goleman continues.
 “This refers to the kind of leader who cares about you, tunes into you, and will help you by creating a situation whereby you can be your best.
 So, all three of those are very important for leaders.”